peterkinget/MOSbiusCADFlow/MOSbiusTools/README.md

 # MOSBiusTools

-* Contains python modules and scripts to interface with the Mobius chip.
+* Contains python modules and command-line scripts to interface with the Mobius chip.

 * Currently available from TestPyPI as [MOSbiusTools](https://test.pypi.org/project/MOSbiusTools)
   - we advise to create a virtual environment to install the tools